All Episodes

 Time Text

-Say where Fred Thompson uh said he had cancer is in remission and never had any problems from it.
+Say where Fred Thompson said he had cancer is in remission and never had any problems from it.

-Uh uh supposedly a mild form of some kind of lymphoma.
+Supposedly a mild form of some kind of lymphoma.

 It's coming up again.

-This little heads up here on Friday, April 20th.
+There's a little heads up here on Friday, April 20th.

 A program reminder, I will be out this Friday once again.